closeicon

 Nir Zuk told tech journalist, Sophie Shulman, that he was 'bullish on Israeli tech' (Photo: Calcalist)

-Israeli fintech company, Rapyd, lost $50 million this year in the wake of Gaza protests, amid riots in its Europe offices and clients pulling out of their work.
-But CEO and co-founder, Arik Shtilman, is not perturbed.
+V Israeli fintech company Rapyd lost $50 million (£37.7million) this year in the wake of Gaza protests, experienced riots outside its Europe offices and saw clients pulling out.
+But CEO and co-founder Arik Shtilman is not perturbed.

 “We can withstand anything.
 We are not concerned.
-We understand it is part of the cost of doing business as an Israeli company,” Shtilman told the JC at the annual Calcalist Mind The Tech London conference this week.
+We understand it is part of the cost of doing business as an Israeli company,” Shtilman told the JC at last week’s annual Mind The Tech London conference, organised by Israeli business website Calcalist.

-This year, the company moved to profitability for the first time and “at least half” of the post October 7 losses have been recovered.
+The company moved to profitability this year for the first time and “at least half” of the post-October 7 losses have been recovered.

 Not all Israeli companies have been so defiant, but Shtilman is standing firm.
 “We are not going to hide that we are Israeli,” he said.

-“You should not be afraid and you should be willing to take the heat of losing revenue because people who don't want to work with you because of who you are.
-So, you don't want to work with them either.”
+“You should not be afraid and you should be willing to take the heat of losing revenue because of people who don’t want to work with you, because of who you are.
+So, you don’t want to work with them either.”

-Israeli tech propelled the economy before October 7, but in wartime, tech firms have an even keener sense of responsibility.
+Israeli tech propelled the economy before October 7 and in wartime they have an even keener sense of responsibility.

 The sector, which became a global powerhouse in the last decade, accounts for almost half of all Israeli exports and a fifth of its economic output.
 The start-up nation is home to the largest number of tech companies after Silicon Valley and has the highest density of startups per capita in the world.

-But high-tech has been besieged by worker shortages and funding fears, as foreign investors have pulled out as a result of the war and concerns over boycott divestment sanctions (BDS).
+But the sector has been hit by worker shortages and funding shortages as foreign investors have pulled out as a result of the war and concerns over boycott divestment sanctions (BDS).

 For Shtilman, the future lies in expanding further into the Middle East, with Saudi Arabia in his sights.
 “I’m optimistic,” he told the JC, hinting at the company’s next move.